Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * I tested that the form would require an input to be sent, this was done by clicking the "Send Question" button, the form returns the value
 "Please fill in this field!"
 * I ran each page through https://search.google.com/test/mobile-friendly again and the results returned stated all pages are mobile friendly with no loading issues.
+* I ran the final deployed site to ensure it matched the development version, which it does.

 ## Project Barriers And Solutions